 - The Midwestern Arcane in The Dresden Files.
 However, it turns out that much of the stuff they report is actually true.

-- Subverting this was the entire point of the TV series The Chronicle.
+- Subverting this was the entire point of The Chronicle.
 Man goes to work at a tabloid, only to discover that all of their stories are true.